Slavery in the United States: Background

 During most of the British colonial period, slavery existed in all the colonies.
-People enslaved in the North typically worked as house servants, artisans, laborers, and craftsmen, with the greater number in cities.
+People enslaved in the North typically worked as house servants, artisans, laborers, and craftsmen, mostly in cities.
 Many men worked on the docks and in shipping.
-In 1703, more than 42 percent of New York City households held enslaved people in bondage, the second-highest proportion of any city in the colonies, behind only Charleston, South Carolina.
+In 1703, more than 42% of New York City households held enslaved people in bondage, the second-highest proportion of any city in the colonies, behind only Charleston, South Carolina.
 Enslaved people were also used as agricultural workers in farm communities, especially in the South, but also in upstate New York and Long Island, Connecticut, and New Jersey.
-By 1770, there were 397,924 black people out of a population of 2.17 million in what would soon become the United States.
-The slaves of the colonial era were unevenly distributed from north to south: 14,867 lived in New England, where they were three percent of the population; 34,679 lived in the Middle Colonies, where they were six percent of the population; and 347,378 in the five Southern Colonies, where they were 31 percent of the population.
+By 1770, there were 397,924 black people out of a population of 2.17 million in what soon became the United States.
+The slaves of the colonial era were unevenly distributed from north to south: 14,867 lived in New England, where they were 3% of the population; 34,679 lived in the Middle Colonies, where they were 6% of the population; and 347,378 in the five Southern Colonies, where they were 31% of the population.

 The South developed an agricultural economy dependent on commodity crops.
-Its planters rapidly acquired a significantly higher number and proportion of enslaved people in the population overall, as its commodity crops were labor-intensive.
-Early on, enslaved people in the South worked primarily on farms and plantations growing indigo, rice and tobacco (cotton did not become a major crop until after the 1790s).
-In 1720, about 65 percent of South Carolina's population was enslaved.
+Its planters rapidly acquired a significantly higher number and proportion of enslaved people, as its commodity crops were labor-intensive.
+Early on, enslaved people in the South worked primarily on farms and plantations growing indigo, rice, and tobacco (cotton did not become a major crop until after the 1790s).
+In 1720, about 65% of South Carolina's population was enslaved.
 Planters (defined by historians in the Upper South as those who held 20 or more slaves) used enslaved workers to cultivate commodity crops.
 They also worked in the artisanal trades on large plantations and in many Southern port cities.
-The later wave of settlers in the 18th century who settled along the Appalachian Mountains and backcountry were backwoods subsistence farmers, and they seldom held enslaved people.
+The 18th-century wave of settlers who settled along the Appalachian Mountains and backcountry were backwoods subsistence farmers, and they seldom held enslaved people.